twbs/bootstrap/site/docs/4.1/utilities/text.md

 ## Reset color

-Reset a text or link's color, so that it inherits the color from its parent, with `.text-reset`.
+Reset a text or link's color with `.text-reset`, so that it inherits the color from its parent.

 {% capture example %}
 <p class="text-muted">